 - Peer review by a panel convened by the Chair of Medicine and Vice Chair for Research.

 - Proposals will be judged on scientific-merit, rigor, and quality of project and impact on COVID-19 related public health and disease.

-- Intent to complete reviews and provide funding decision by early June 2021 with awards to begin July 1, 2021.
+- Intent is to complete reviews and start funding by July 1, 2022.

 The Department of Medicine and the review panel will endeavor to maintain the confidentiality of all applicant intellectual property.